AMIE JACOBSEN ART AND DESIGN

 Picture

-Amie J. Jacobsen is a designer, sculptor and public artist living and working in the Kansas City area.
-A lifelong creator, she has produced work in painting, illustration, and graphic design before transitioning to 3D design and metal-working in 2015.
-She holds a BA in Studio Art from Western State Colorado, as well as an MFA in Illustration from the Savannah College of Art and Design (SCAD) where she also taught illustration from 2006-2015.
+Jacobsen’s background spans painting, illustration, and graphic design before she transitioned into three-dimensional work in 2015.
+She holds a BA in Studio Art from Western State Colorado University and an MFA in Illustration from the Savannah College of Art and Design (SCAD), where she taught illustration from 2006 to 2015.

 Artist Statement